muthurajr/muthurajr.github.io/_posts/2020/2020-04-08-spark-scala-template.md

 * Test alone execution -  "./gradlew test"
 * All code analysis and validations - "./gradlew check"

-Hope you liked the Spark application template walked through.
+Hope you liked the Spark application template illustrated above.
 A complete template is available [here][0ea01428] in Github.
 You are welcome to collaborate!

 [77d2c00b]: https://spark.apache.org/ "Apache Spark"
 [98d0a221]: https://gradle.org/ "Gradle"